Spin shuttling in a silicon double quantum dot: Introduction

 Another peculiarity of silicon-based QDs is the valley degree of freedom \cite{PhysRevLett.88.027903,PhysRevB.81.115324,Hollmann2019} with a two-dimensional, spin-like Hilbert space.
 The origin of the valley is the six-fold degenerate conduction band minimum in silicon which is partially lifted in a two-dimensional electron system \cite{RevModPhys.54.437,PhysRevB.20.734,doi:10.1063/1.1637718,PhysRevB.80.081305,PhysRevB.84.155320}.
 The valley splitting between the two lowest valley states, typically in the range of some $10-\SI{100}{\micro\electronvolt}$ \cite{PhysRevApplied.11.044063,Hollmann2019}, depends on the microscopic environment \cite{PhysRevB.75.115318,doi:10.1063/1.2387975,PhysRevB.19.3089,Yang2013ncomms,Hollmann2019}.

 The theoretical framework to describe a driven two-level system with only one avoided crossing is the famous Landau--Zener (LZ) model \cite{AnnPhys210.16,PhysRep492.1,PhysRevA.53.4288,PhysRevLett.97.150502}.
 Extensions to the LZ model for multiple avoided crossings exist \cite{PhysRevB.56.13360,Demkov_1995,PhysRevA.75.013417,PhysRevA.56.232,PhysRevA.58.4293}, but it remains intrinsically challenging to characterize the error mechanisms limiting electron spin shuttling in a realistic solid state environment.
-Here, we model the single-electron spin transfer in a tunnel-coupled silicon double quantum dot to understand the most elementary unit of any spin shuttling protocol and the underlying LZ physics.
+Further extensions to the LZ model known in the literature include different types of noise \cite{PhysRevA.91.052103,PhysRevB.67.144303,PhysRevB.76.024310,PhysRevB.87.165425,PhysRevB.87.224301}.
+Of particular interest for spin shuttling is $1/f$-noise.
+This so called charge noise stemming from electrical fluctuations \cite{doi:10.1063/1.4954700,PhysRevB.91.235411,PhysRevB.94.165411,Russ_2017,Hooge1997,Taylor2006} is the leading source of decoherence in a nuclear spin-free host material such as isotopically purified $^{28}$Si \cite{EnrichedSilicon}.
+It has been shown that charge noise can be a limiting factor for the shuttling fidelity \cite{ChargeNoise}.
+Here, we model the coherent single-electron spin transfer in a tunnel-coupled silicon double quantum dot to understand the most elementary unit of any spin shuttling protocol and the underlying multilevel LZ physics.
+Our results show that even without environmental noise the shuttling fidelity can be severely limited by non-ideal system parameters.

 The remainder of this article is organized as follows.
 In Sec.~\ref{sec_Model}, a model for the spin and charge degrees of freedom of a single electron in a DQD in an inhomogeneous magnetic field and in the presence of SOI is derived.
 Results for spin shuttling without (with) regard of the valley are presented in Sec.~\ref{sec_spin_shuttling} (Sec.~\ref{sec_Valley}).
+In particular, we discuss single shuttles in Sec.~\ref{sec_SingleShuttles} and repeated shuttling due to periodic driving with and without decoherence in Sec.~\ref{sec_SequentialShuttling}.
 Finally, our results are summarized in Sec.~\ref{sec_conclusion}.